brennanbrown/javascript-projects/README.md

 ## Sortable Table and Arrays

-As a JavaScript developer looking for a new position, you may encounter tricky interview questions that test you on topics you may not have encountered in the real world.
 This repository demonstrates a portfolio piece that addresses some of the common interview questions on arrays, sorting algorithms, and optimizing code performance.
 In preparing for the next technical interview with further understanding of key concepts, such as the insertion sort and merge sort algorithms, as well as how to create algorithms.
 This code was based off the course "Web Portfolio Projects: Sortable Table and Arrays" by Leigh Lawhon.

 Topics include: